agsb/jelly/documents/ControlLinesEasy.md

 clock pulse into CLK8

-- ZR zero from zero logics
+- zero from D0-D7 and  logics;
-- clear code byte from lookup logics, are CL4 and CL8
+- clear code byte into latch, with CL4 also clear CL8;
+- read a code byte into latch, with CS4 also clear CL8;
-- CL5 clear data byte from loop logics
+- CL5 clear data byte from loop logics;
-- begin (BG) from control line, is C
+- begin (BG) from control line;
-- again (AG) from control line, is C
+- again (AG) from control line;
-- M0, M1, M2 from control lines, into A8-A10 of U3
+- M0, M1, M2 from control lines, into A8-A10 of U3;
-- mode from loop logics, into A9 of U1, U2
+- mode from loop logics, into A9 of U1, U2;
-- move from loop logics, circuit to revert forward or backward
+- move from loop logics, circuit to revert forward or backward;

 #### Table of signals